ReviewMyContract.aiReview My Contract

 When You Have No Legal Obligation to Sign.
 In the absence of a prior agreement requiring you to accept severance, you are under no legal obligation to sign.
 Refusing to sign means you do not receive the severance benefits — but it also means you retain all your legal claims.
 Before signing, you should evaluate whether you have potential legal claims (discrimination, unpaid wages, retaliation, FMLA interference) that could be worth more than the severance offer.
 An employment attorney can provide a confidential assessment at a flat-fee or free consultation.

 The Consideration Requirement.
 A severance agreement is only enforceable if it is supported by adequate consideration — something of value in exchange for the release.
 Simply paying your final paycheck or accrued PTO is not consideration for a release because you are already legally entitled to those amounts.
 The consideration for a release must be something additional — extended pay, continued health insurance, outplacement services, a reference letter, or equity acceleration.
-Always confirm that the severance payment is actually above and beyond what you are already owed, and that it is specifically called out as consideration for the release.
+Courts have examined this requirement closely: in *Skrbina v.
+Fleming Companies*, 45 Cal.
+App.
+4th 1353 (1996), the California Court of Appeal confirmed that a promise of something the employer is not already obligated to provide constitutes sufficient consideration for a release of employment claims.
+Always confirm that the severance payment is actually above and beyond what you are already owed.

 What to Do